krcourville/giveMeCode/README.md

 ============
 - Learn new programming techniques and solutions through cross language discussion.
 - Data analysis can show trends in language use.
+- Provide a system for teams and organizations to pre-screen and/or look for candidates to fill positions.

 Security Concerns
 =================